niravbhan/Pinball/README.md

 A simple pinball game created using o3-mini.

-Just download the html file and run in your browser.
+Just download the html file and open it in your browser.

 Enjoy!